 - Meanwhile, prepare the quinoa mixture by heating the oil in a saute pan over medium heat.
 Saute the garlic and shallot until fragrant, about 3 – 5 minutes.
-Add the cooked quinoa and hazelnuts, drizzle with lemon juice and season with salt and pepper.
+Add the cooked quinoa, hazelnuts and kale, drizzle with lemon juice and season with salt and pepper.
 Turn down to low and stir occasionally until the sweet potatoes are done.

 - When the sweet potatoes are soft, remove them from the oven and let them cool for a few minutes.
 Once cooled, transfer them to a plate, split them open with a sharp knife and spoon the quinoa into the center.

 |Calories 579kcal Calories from fat 302|

 |Total Fat 34g||52%|

 |Saturated Fat 3g||15%|

 |Dietary Fiber 13g||52%|

 Percent Daily Values are based on a 2,000 calorie diet.
 Your daily values may be higher or lower depending on your calorie needs:

 |Total Fat||Less than||65g|